 Fee adjustments and hardship waivers are reviewed on a case-by-case and may be for short periods of time or until the next TFI review.
 Families in need of a fee reduction are required to provide the center Director a personal financial analysis conducted by the Airman and Family Readiness Center and a letter from their commander, first sergeant or supervisor.
 Families experiencing divorce or legal separation do not need a financial analysis, but a copy of the legal document is required.
-The request will be forwarded through the Flight Chief for recommendation to the Mission Support Group Commander for approval or disapproval.
+All supporting documentation should be included in the family's request for a fee reduction package.
+The request will be forwarded through the Flight Chief for recommendation to the Installation/SBC CC or designee (no lower than the Mission Support Group Commander) for approval or disapproval.

 A discount is provided for families who have multiple children enrolled in care.
 Patrons pay the full fee for the youngest child (highest rate) and other children from the same family enrolled in the program will each receive a multiple child discount of 15%.
-If patrons have children enrolled in both the center and School Age Program, the discount is given at the School Age Program.
+If patrons have children enrolled in both the Child Development Center and School Age Program, the discount is given at the School Age Program.